-Financial assets at amortized cost, which equals to gross carrying amount determined by the effective interest method less any impairment loss.
+Subsequent to initial recognition, financial assets at amortized cost are measured at amortized cost, which equals the gross carrying amount determined using the effective interest method less any impairment loss.
 Exchange differences are recognized in profit or loss.

-Expect for the following two cases, interest income is calculated by applying the effective interest rate to the gross carrying amount of a financial asset.
+Interest income is calculated by applying the effective interest rate to the gross carrying amount of such a financial asset, except for:

 - a.
-Purchased or originated credit-impaired financial assets: for those financial assets, the Company applies the credit-adjusted effective interest rate to the amortized cost of the financial asset from initial recognition. - b.
-Financial assets that are not purchased or originated credit-impaired financial assets but subsequently have become credit-impaired financial assets: for those financial assets, the Company shall apply the effective interest rate to the amortized cost of the financial asset in subsequent reporting periods.
+Purchased or originated credit-impaired financial assets, for those financial assets, the Company applies the credit-adjusted effective interest rate to the amortized cost of the financial asset from initial recognition. - b.
+Financial assets that are not credit-impaired on purchase or origination but have subsequently become credit-impaired, for which interest income is calculated by applying the effective interest rate to the amortized cost of such financial assets in subsequent reporting periods.